Question 101 – Why you can’t go from black to blonde in one day…

 Above is a before picture of a client who had box dyed black hair and wanted to go blonde

-Black is 10 shades darker than blonde, so if you think the lightener has to lift your hair 10 shades to get you where you want… now even typing it sounds a lot but I mean it really is A LOT.
-Black has a lot of warm, red undertones in the colour- this is great if you are black/dark brown because the shine is UNBELIEVABLE!
+Black is 10 shades darker than blonde, so if you think the lightener has to lift your hair 10 shades to get you where you want… now, even typing it sounds a lot but I mean it really is A LOT.
+Black has a lot of warm, red undertones in the colour- this is great if you have black/dark brown hair because the shine is UNBELIEVABLE!
 But for a hairdresser trying to remove the colour- it is a NIGHTMARE.

 What some people also don’t know, is the hair on top of your head (root to mid-lengths) is normally the bit that lifts quite well.
 Typically because that’s the fresh hair- it has had less dye on so there’s less colour to lift out.
-However the ends of your hair- really are the toughest, stubborn bits to lift.
-This is for a few reasons, the hair is old, it has been coloured the most times, and normally more damaged.
+However, the ends of your hair really are the toughest, most stubborn bits to lift.
+This is for a few reasons, the hair is old, it has been coloured the most times, so normally more damaged.

-Second time you would be looking more at a caramel shade, you could make it a balayage or full head of highlights!
-But again sticking with the warm tones because we are still trying to remove all the build up of colour and tones from the original black colour….
+After the second session you would be looking more at a caramel shade, you could make it a balayage or full head of highlights!
+But again sticking with the warm tones because we are still trying to remove all the build-up of colour and tones from the original black colour….
 Sometimes it even takes two sittings to get to the caramel stage.
 Everyone’s hair is different, it lifts different and there’s different history to everyone’s hair.
-Below is an image of the lady above, which came to visit us for the second time whereby we lifted the hair again… as you can see this is a much lighter tone but still very warm and not blonde.
+Below is an image of the lady above, who came to visit us for the second time whereby we lifted the hair again… as you can see this is a much lighter tone but still very warm and not blonde.

 Someone who was blonde under the dark brown and has had very few dyes on… will typically lift quite well and would probably take 2/3 sittings depending on the desired shade of blonde.
-On the other hand someone who has BOX DYED (had to put it in capitals because it’s a hairdressers pet hate haha) there hair for 10+ years, your talking 5/6 sessions to get to your desired shade.
+On the other hand, someone who has BOX DYED (had to put it in capitals because it’s a hairdresser’s pet hate haha) their hair for 10+ years, you’re talking 5/6 sessions to get to your desired shade.

 Below is a mixture of shades that can be reached after a few sessions from the colour above…